Eleonora

 In 2025, she was selected as one of the artists in residence at the Bevilacqua La Masa Foundation in Venice.

-The photographic image becomes a vehicle for both mi- raculous and testimonial revelation, unfolding through the enchantment of a poetic narrative that evokes belief, magic, environment, and tradition.
-A spiritual dimen- sion is thus revealed—understood as a human attempt to grasp and connect with one’s own contexts and mysteries.
-In this light, photography emerges as a medium of hope and attention—toward the geographies that concern us, and that we inhabit.
+Between theoretical inquiry and visual experimentation, her artistic practice combines documentary sensibilities with lyrical observation.
+The image becomes a vehicle for both miraculous and testimonial revelation, unfolding in the enchantment of a narrative that invokes belief, magic, environment, and tradition.
+A spiritual dimension thus emerges, as the human attempt to relate to one’s own contexts and mysteries.

 Studio views in the artist’s space at Fondazione Bevilacqua La Masa, Giudecca, Venice.
 Photograph by Nico Covre, courtesy of Fondazione Bevilacqua La Masa.